BaharathBathula/ml-pipeline-production-style/README.md

 # Machine Learning Pipeline (Production Style)

-A production-style end-to-end machine learning pipeline project built with Python, FastAPI, scikit-learn, MLflow, Docker, and GitHub Actions.
+A production-style end-to-end machine learning pipeline built with Python, scikit-learn, FastAPI, MLflow, Docker, and GitHub Actions.

 ## Overview

-This project demonstrates how to design and deploy a modular machine learning pipeline suitable for real-world environments.
-It covers the full lifecycle:
+This project demonstrates how to design a modular ML pipeline for real-world production use cases.
+It includes:

 - Data ingestion
 - Data validation